 There are a number of locally determined additional preferences that, because they relate to specific rights of secure and assured tenants, or to the management needs of the Council, are applicable only to applicants on the Transfer List.
-These include additional preference for tenants who are currently under-occupying Council or PRP family properties and who want to move to a smaller home and free up a larger home for a family in need, and are dealt with in Section 4.
+These include additional preference for tenants who are currently under-occupying Council or PRP family properties and who want to move to a smaller home, and are dealt with in Section 4.

-See also section 7.2 on "under occupation" for details of the Removal Expenses Moving Scheme (REMS) for Council Tenants applying for a transfer to downsize.
+See also section 7.2 on "under occupation" for details of the Removal Expenses and Mobility Scheme (REMS) for Council Tenants applying for a transfer to downsize.